 But just like the CISSP, the CASP exam is a monstrous test.

-If I had to compare the tests I would say that the CISSP exam is definitely harder.
-The CISSP exam covers more depth.
-The questions on the CISSP exam range from from obscure technical questions to IT management and leadership questions.
+If I had to compare the tests, I would say that the CISSP exam is more complicated.
+The CISSP exam covers more depth — the questions on the CISSP exam range from obscure technical issues to IT management and leadership questions.

 However, I don’t want to minimize the difficulty of the CASP exam.
-The CASP exam is very difficult and is certainly it is a great and respected achievement to earn this certification.
+The CASP exam is challenging and is undoubtedly it is a great and respected achievement to earn this certification.

 I recommend both certification exams.
 The CASP will show your expertise at the technical level.
-This proves that you can do the work.
+CASP proves that you can do the work.

-The CISSP proves that you have both technical expertise and also proves that you have mastery of management and leadership concepts related to cyber security.
+The CISSP proves that you have both technical expertise and also prove that you have mastery of management and leadership concepts related to cybersecurity.